 #8 – Associate Degree in Humanities

-- Assumption College– Associate of Arts in Humanities
+- Assumption University– Associate of Arts in Humanities

 - Michigan Technological University– Humanities Associate of Arts

-The Humanities Associate of Arts program offered by Michigan Tech is a two year program with emphasis on areas like communication, literature, technology, and social sciences.
+The Humanities Associate of Arts program offered by Michigan Tech is a two-year program with an emphasis on areas like communication, literature, technology, and social sciences.
 Graduates are prepared for the workplace or to transfer to a bachelor’s degree program.
 Michigan Tech provides a well rounded educational experience for future HR professionals.